-This six-day institute is an intensive, 42-hour summer professional development program that focuses on how literacy is changing as a result of emerging media and technologies.
-We consider the implications of this cultural and technological shift for teaching and learning.
+Literacy is changing as a result of rapidly-changing media and technologies.
+In this six-day institute is an intensive, 42-hour summer professional development program, we consider the implications of this cultural and technological shift for teaching and learning.

-Join JULIE COIRO & RENEE HOBBS and their colleagues to explore innovative approaches now being used by K-12 educators, librarians, and college and university faculty.
-You will learn how to conduct project-based inquiry using a variety of digital texts, tools and technologies, which will help create challenging and engaging learning opportunities for you and your students.
+Join JULIE COIRO & RENEE HOBBS and their colleagues to learn how to conduct project-based inquiry using a variety of digital texts, tools and technologies, which will help create challenging and engaging learning opportunities for

-The University of Rhode Island Graduate Certificate in Digital Literacy has been recognized in America's 2016 National Educational Technology (NET) Plan.
+The University of Rhode Island Graduate Certificate in Digital Literacy has been recognized in America's 2017 National Educational Technology (NET) Plan Update.

 JULY 19 - 24, 2020

-This program includes a deep-dive learning experience that combines hands:-on and minds-on learning.
+This program offers a deep-dive learning experience that combines hands:-on and minds-on learning through robust collaboration.
 We explore:

 strategies for analyzing contemporary propaganda and "fake news"